ozor/100DaysOfCode/README.md

-# 100DaysOfCode

-My "100 Days of Code Challenge" Repo
+# 100 Days of Code Challenge

 ## Day 1